-The waters of the United States and its territories are marked to assist navigation by the U.S. Aids to Navigation System.
-This system encompasses buoys and beacons conforming to the International Association of Lighthouse Authorities (IALA) buoyage guidelines and other short range aids to navigation.
-All U.S. lateral marks are located in the IALA Region B and follow the traditional 3R rule; red, right, returning from sea.
-For more information on aids to navigation access the U.S. Coast Guard Navigation Center website.
+d its territories are marked to assist ation System.
+This system conforming to the International Ities (IALA) buoyage guidelines and ation.
+All U. S. lateral marks are located w the traditional 3R rule; red, right, information on aids to navigation access gation Center website.